jd-apprentice/hack-the-box/machines/soccer/README.md

 19. Get user flag

 ## Info

-Nothing at local/session storage -- not relevant Nothing in the source code -- not relevant in first app

-There is a path /tiny which uses tinyfilemanager -- yes
+There is a path /tiny which uses tinyfilemanager (found with feroxbuster)

-Credentials
+`Credentials`
-Default username/password: admin/admin@123 -- yes
+Default username/password: admin/admin@123 (found here https://github.com/prasathmani/tinyfilemanager?tab=readme-ov-file#how-to-use)

-Expressjs running on new hostname -- yes
+Expressjs running on new hostname (Wappalyzer)
-Set-Cookie: connect.sid=s%3AW6OeVgCFtvL35TpGKSPBD4iY3_0S7OU2.ITMDSN4vKobEvEKQAB4Juf9QHkydF1a6A5Wea8TVlwI; -- not relevant

-Found this code in the source -- yes
+Found this code in the source

 ```js
 var ws = new WebSocket("ws://soc-player.soccer.htb:9091"); // We can use this later!